-Secondary Education 7005X, 7547T, 7671X, 7527T, 7684T, 7545X, 7503X, 7548X/ENGL 7507X, Secondary Education 7913X/ THEA 7141, SEED 7671X, 7038X.
+Secondary Education 7547T, 7527T, 7545X, 7503X, 7548X/ENGL 7507X, 7315, 7038X.
 Students must pass a comprehensive examination or submit a thesis acceptable to the Biology Department.
 Information about requirements for the comprehensive examination and the thesis is in the chapter "Academic Regulations and Procedures."
 The program of study must be approved early in the first semester by the chairperson or the deputy chairperson of the Biology Department and the Head of the program in adolescence science education in the School of Education.
-M.A. degree program in education: chemistry teacher (7-12) HEGIS code 1905.01; SED program code 26766 Students taking this program gain in-depth knowledge of some area of modern organic, inorganic, quantum chemistry, biochemistry or instrumental analysis.
+M.A. degree program in education: chemistry teacher (7-12) HEGIS code 1905.01; SED program code 26766 Students choosing this program gain in-depth knowledge of some area of modern organic, inorganic, quantum chemistry, biochemistry or instrumental analysis.
 Seminar courses provide exposure to diverse subject matter in areas of current research interest within the department and beyond.
 Students also receive a detailed introduction to the use of the teaching laboratory in adolescent education.
 The School of Education component prepares students for teaching; the required courses vary depending on the entry qualifications of students.
+The profession of teacher education is licensed by the New York State Education Department.
+Therefore, program requirements are subject to change.
 All students should consult with the Head of the program in adolescence science education for the current requirements.
-Matriculation requirements Applicants must offer courses in chemistry as follows: general chemistry, including qualitative analysis; a comprehensive course in organic chemistry (may be one or two terms depending on curriculum); one term of physical chemistry; and analytical chemistry.
+Matriculation requirements Applicants must offer courses in chemistry as follows: general chemistry, including qualitative analysis; a comprehensive course in organic chemistry (may be one or two terms depending on curriculum) one term of physical chemistry; and analytical chemistry.
 Applicants must also offer (a) or (b) or (c):

 - (a) New York State Initial Certification in teaching chemistry grades 7-12; - (b) courses in education that meet the New York State standards for the pedagogical core.
 These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching chemistry in grades 7-12; 100 hours of fieldwork; 40 days or 300 hours of student teaching chemistry in grades 7-12, or one year of full-time teaching of chemistry in grades 7-12. - (c) an undergraduate degree with a major in chemistry or appropriate course work in chemistry.
 Applicants must have a minimum undergraduate scholastic index of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.
-International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of at least 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test, before being considered for admission.
+International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) before being considered for admission.
+For more updated and complete information on minimum passing scores see the section on additional admission requirements for students with international credentials in the Graduate Bulletin or the program web page.
+At the discretion of the program, additional English courses may be required as a condition for admission.
 Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the Head of the program in adolescence science education in the School of Education and the chairperson of the Chemistry Department.
 Applicants should see the Head of the program in adolescence science education for counseling.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
+General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."
 Degree requirements A minimum of 30 credits are required for the degree.